 (g) International Applicants

 International applicants from non-English-speaking countries must demonstrate competency in the English language.
-A minimum score on the Test of English as a Foreign Language (TOEFL) of 550 (paper based), 213 (computer based), or 79 (Internet based), or the equivalent score of 6.0 on the International English Language Testing System (IELTS) satisfies this requirement.
+A minimum score on the Test of English as a Foreign Language (TOEFL) of 550 (paper based), 213 (computer based), or 79 (Internet based), or the equivalent score of 6.0 (and a minimum score of 5 on each subscale) on the International English Language Testing System (IELTS) satisfies this requirement.
 Both tests are valid for only 2 years.
 If an international applicant has a degree from a university in an English-speaking country, the TOEFL is not required.

 An applicant who is admitted with a TOEFL (or IELTS) score below the required minimum, and who has not obtained a degree in an English-speaking country, must take the English Language Placement Test given by the Intensive English Language Institute (IELI) at USU.
 The test must be taken before a student is allowed to register.
 The results of the exam are used to place students into one of three categories: (1) full-time study of English in the Intensive English Language Institute; (2) a combination of English-language study and academic study, if approved by the IELI director, the student's advisor, and the graduate dean; or (3) full-time academic studies.
 Students placed in the Intensive English Program must remain in the program until the required English proficiency is attained.
 Those in category (1) are not allowed to register for non-IELI classes.

 International students must also submit an I-20 application form and a financial guarantee.
 Because of immigration regulations, international students cannot be admitted to provisional matriculation.